 - The decision to total a car varies depending on the car’s actual cash value and the total loss threshold for that state.

-Is a car totaled if the airbags deploy?
+Is a car considered totaled if the airbags deploy?

-Airbags are like any other damage to a vehicle – if it is cheaper to total out the vehicle than to repair it, that’s what an insurance company will do.
+Airbags are like any other vehicle damage — if it is cheaper to total out the vehicle than to repair it, an insurance company will do it.

-Due to the high price of new airbag components and installation costs, many vehicles with a low actual cash value (ACV) will be considered a total loss if the airbags deploy.
-On the flip side, if the vehicle has a high ACV, the cost of new airbags being installed will not likely cause the vehicle to be declared a total loss.
+Due to the high price of new airbag components and installation costs, many vehicles with a low actual cash value (ACV) will be considered a total loss if the airbags are deployed.
+On the flip side, if the car has a high ACV, the cost of installing new airbags will not likely cause the vehicle to be declared a total loss.

 When is a car considered totaled?